PsyProtocol/psy-sdk/docs/src/CoordinatorGadgets.md

 *   **Key Inputs/Witness:**
     *   `contract_tree_height`, `batch_sub_tree_height`: Parameters.
     *   `SpidermanUpdateProof`: Witness for the batch append operation on `GCON`.
-    *   `QEDContractLeaf[]`: Array witness containing the data for each deployed contract leaf in the batch.
+    *   `PsyContractLeaf[]`: Array witness containing the data for each deployed contract leaf in the batch.
 *   **Key Outputs/Computed Values:**
     *   `old_root`, `new_root`: Start and end roots of the `GCON` tree for this batch append (from `spiderman_gadget`).
 *   **Core Logic/Constraints:**
     *   Instantiates `SpidermanAppendProofGadget`.
-    *   Instantiates `QEDContractLeafGadget` for each potential leaf slot in the batch.
+    *   Instantiates `PsyContractLeafGadget` for each potential leaf slot in the batch.
     *   For each leaf slot marked as added (`is_added` from Spiderman proof):
-        *   Computes the hash of the corresponding `QEDContractLeafGadget` witness.
+        *   Computes the hash of the corresponding `PsyContractLeafGadget` witness.
         *   Asserts this computed hash matches the `new_leaves[i]` value from the Spiderman proof.
     *   Handles witness padding for unused leaf slots.
-*   **Assumptions:** Assumes witness `SpidermanUpdateProof` and `QEDContractLeaf` array are valid initially.
+*   **Assumptions:** Assumes witness `SpidermanUpdateProof` and `PsyContractLeaf` array are valid initially.
 Assumes `old_root` of the Spiderman gadget matches the `GCON` state before this operation.
 *   **Role:** Securely proves the batch addition of new contracts to the global contract tree, verifying consistency between the state update and the provided contract metadata.

 ### `VerifyAggUserRegistartionDeployContractsGUTAHeaderGadget`